 Why such a broad and approximate range for coverage areas?
 Because the CLW 1100 used with its controller gives you the ability to incrementally and independently adjust intensity and ratio of all three color bands (red, blue and white), starting at zero and going up to full power, which is denoted on the controller as 99.
 The fact that you can vary the light’s intensity impacts how high you can place the light above your plants and how much radiation is generated by the light.
 These adjustments affect coverage area.

 I can assure you that in the coverage area under the California Lightworks 1100, all plants receive even, mixed spectrum lighting at optimal intensity levels.
 Light distribution is incredibly even and uniform.
 This isn’t the case for most grow lights.

 Customizing Light Wavelengths for Cannabis Plants

-The ability to infinitely adjust color band intensity and ratios is for me the most useful but not the only superior, proprietary feature that puts the CLW 1100 near the top of the ratings charts for grow lights.
+The ability to infinitely adjust color band intensity and ratios is for me the most intriguing but not the only superior, proprietary feature that puts the CLW 1100 near the top of the ratings charts for grow lights.